Onurtag/TSolidBackground/README.md

 >➕ Addition
 >❌ Removal

+* **Version 2.9.16**

+🔁 Change the default "Suspend All Hotkeys" key from F8 to Alt+F8 (!F8)
+✅ Fix a bug where it was not possible to modify the "Suspend All Hotkeys" hotkey.
+✅ Fix a bug where the location of TSolidBackground.ini was not consistent.
+➕ Refactor Window Hooker (Alpha) logic and add some minor features (these do not show up on the GUI yet)

 * **Version 2.9.15**

 ✅ Update notification popups library

 * **Version 2.9.14**

-✅ Switch notification popups with a better looking one
+✅ Switch notification popups with a better looking library

 * **Version 2.9.13**